Personal

 Two Identical Linear Motors:

-Each linear motor consists of an armature (the moving part) and a stator
+Each linear motor consists of an armature (the moving part) and

 The armatures are designed to move back and forth along their respective